-Gift cards are popular and convenient … and not just for gifts.
+Gift cards are popular and convenient… and not just for gifts.
 Con artists have latched onto gift cards as a convenient form of payment in their scams.
-In a 2021 AARP survey, nearly 1 in 3 adults said they or someone they know had been asked at some point to purchase a gift card to pay a bill, fee or some other debt or obligation or to claim a prize.
+In a 2022 AARP survey, 1 in 3 adults said they or someone they know had been asked at some point to purchase a gift card to pay a bill, fee or some other debt or obligation or to claim a prize.
 About one in four adults who were contacted reported they bought the cards, or approximately 13 million U.S. adults ages 18 and older.

 1. You’re directed to buy one or more gift cards — often referred to as “electronic vouchers” — as a quick means of making payment.